happybeing/dweb-blog/content/collections/posts/002-safegit-decentralised-git-on-safe-network.md

 git clone https://github.com/theWebalyst/dweb-blog
 ```

 1).
 Create a public name and sub name for your repo on SAFE Network (e.g. by using Maidsafe's Web Hosting Manager).
 For example, for a local git based project in `~/src/dweb-blog` you might create `dweb-blog.dgit` (i.e. create and publish a default website, using a Web Hosting Manager template).
-The content does not matter, just that you create a pubic name a sub name for use as a `git` repo.
+The content does not matter, just that you create a public name a sub name for use as a `git` repo.

 Note: to follow along you'll need to use a different SAFE Network public name because the one used in this example ('dgit') is already taken, so create your own, and remember to use that wherever 'dgit' appears below.